mfcd/lella/README.md

-# scala_pipelines
+# lella
-Tests and Experiments with computational pipelines
+lella is a data structure that handles nested maps and disctionaries